Mrunmayee1/Mrunmayee1/README.md

 ### Hi there 👋
+I am Mrunmayee.
+I have recently completed my Masters in AI and now looking for opportunities to learn and grow.
+I always had passion for finding meannings from experiences.
+Human psychology has always intrigued me.
+Here to explore new projects to make my contribution in the field of Data Science.

 <!--
 **Mrunmayee1/Mrunmayee1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.